Frequently Asked Questions

 It is our hope that every camper will remain healthy and fully able to participate in every aspect of camp life all summer long.
 Just in case, though, Camp Newman has a range of systems in place to manage health care issues that may arise.

-The Camp’s infirmary (called the Mirpa’ah) is modern, well-equipped with first aid supplies, and well staffed.
+The Camp’s Health Center (called the Mirpa’ah) is modern, well-equipped with first aid supplies, and well staffed.
 Camp always has a doctor and nursing staff available on staff 24/7 and throughout the summer.
 Our medical staff also dispenses medications twice per day (if your child needs meds more frequently, please make arrangements with camp staff in advance).
-Camp is located 20 minutes from two hospitals in case of emergencies.
+Camp is located 15 minutes from two hospitals in Vallejo in case of emergencies.
 The Medical Form that you fill out as part of your camp application is all we need to take great care of your child while at camp.

 Do you offer b’nai mitzvah tutoring?

 Make sure your child packs all the paper materials they need to study such as torah portions, trope symbols/worksheets, and prayers.
-If your child requires audio in order to study, you must send an MP3 or personal CD player to camp.
+If your child requires audio to study, you must send an MP3 or personal CD player to camp.
 Camp does not assume any responsibility for items that are lost, stolen, or broken while at camp.
 Affordable MP3 players and personal CD players can be purchased online for less than $30.
-Note: B’nai mitzvah tutoring is only available to campers with a bar or bat mitzvah before December 15, 2017.

 How will my child's laundry get done?

 - Laundry service is provided every two weeks ONLY for sessions that are 23 days or longer.

 - Laundry service is NOT provided for sessions that are 24 days or less.
 These campers should pack enough clothing to last the length of their entire session.

 - Please send a non-mesh, cotton or nylon laundry bag with your camper, clearly labeled with your camper’s name.